ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

     possibly by adding wildcards or more match arms
 ```

 In Rust, the code above would never make it to production, and clients would never experience the error because the compiler is so strict.
-Also note how detailed the error message is, telling you the exact location, issue, and potential solution to the error.
+Also note how detailed the error message is, telling you the exact location, problem, and potential solution to the error.

 #### **Rust vs. Statically Typed Languages**

 Rust does its best to get out of the developer's way when it comes to static typing.
 Rust has a very smart type inference engine.
 It looks not only at the type of the value expression during its initialization but also at how the variable is used afterwards to infer its type.
 However, Rust's use of type inference does not decrease its ability to provide detailed error messages at compile time.
 Let's see how that type inference works.

-We can start my initializing a integer:
+We can start by initializing a integer:
 ```rust
 let elem: u8 = 5;
 ```